-We have audited Long Island Cares, Inc.'s compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2011.
-Long Island Cares, Inc.'s major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal programs is the responsibility of Long Island Cares, Inc.'s management.
-Our responsibility is to express an opinion on Long Island Cares, Inc.'s compliance based on our audit.
+We have audited Long Island Cares, Inc.'s (the "Organization") compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the Organization's major federal programs for the year ended December 31, 2012.
+The Organization's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

+Management's Responsibility

+Management is responsible for compliance with the requirements of laws, regulations, contracts, and grants applicable to its federal programs.